narinkaew/moodle-local_innoedtools/README.md

 Inno Smart Report - allowing you to display the specific report on 3 different types.
 The tag data is processed from student blog entry that associated to course.

 Inno Smart Portfolio - allowing you to display user blog entry that associated to course. it allows user to export file in PDF format.
-After printing the url link will generated to the QR code. its allow anyone to use a smart phone or other device to scan the QR cde and gain direct access to a specified link.
+After printing the url link will generated to the QR code. its allow anyone to use a smart phone or other device to scan the QR code and gain direct access to a specified link.

 # Installation